Wastewater Surveillance Research Group

 A dictionary and set of tools to support the collection and use of wastewater and environmental surveillance data, including data on the SARS-CoV-2 virus and variants.
 It provides a singular and unified way to record and store data, so that wastewater-based surveillance data and metadata can be compared and aggregated across different research teams and public health departments.
 Its first iteration, which consisted of 150+ variables categorized in 10 tables, was adopted by the Public Health Agency of Canada and the Ontario Ministry of the Environment, Parks, and Conservation.

-Work on the second version is nearly complete—the European Union and other international partners are prepared to store data using this model once it’s done.
-Updates and changes to version 2 of the model were presented by Dr. Doug Manuel, Director of the Wastewater Surveillance Research Group, to the Public Health Agency of Canada and the European Union Wastewater Town Hall.
+Versions 2.0 and 2.1, which include provisions for more robust location data storage and other surveillance targets (polio, monkeypox, anti-microbial resistance), have been released and are being used by the European Union and other international partners.
+Updates and changes to version 2 of the model were presented by Dr. Doug Manuel, past Director of the Wastewater Surveillance Research Group, in 2022 to the Public Health Agency of Canada and the European Union Wastewater Town Hall and in 2023 to the PANACEA network in South America.

 Are you a researcher looking to get involved?
 Details of the model can be found on the Open Science Foundation page, and collaboration is always encouraged via the model’s GitHub page.